Chicken Trends - May 20, 2022

-Broiler growers in the United States weekly program placed 186 million chicks for meat production during the week ending April 13, 2019, up 2% from a year ago.
-Cumulative placements from the weeks ending January 5, 2019 through April 13, 2019 for the United States were 2.76 billion, up 1% from the same period a year earlier.
+Broiler growers in the United States weekly program placed 188 million chicks for meat production for the week ending May 14, 2022, up slightly from a year ago.
+Cumulative placements for the weeks ending January 8 through May 14, 2022, were 3.54 billion, down slightly compared to the same time last year.

 WHOLE CHICKEN & CUT-UP PARTS